Kerala HC orders private hospitals to follow capped price issued by govt for COVID treatment | Law-Order

 Kerala HC orders private hospitals to follow capped price issued by govt for COVID treatment

 The Kerala High Court on Monday heard a plea moved against the exorbitant charges being charged by the private hospitals for the COVID-19 treatment in the state and ordered them to follow the capped price issued by the Kerala government for the treatment of coronavirus patients.
-A Bench of Justices Devan Ramachandran and Kauser Edappagth noted that PPE kits are priced at Rs.
-22,000 and even Kanji (rice porridge) is being given at Rs.
-1,300.
+According to the bench of Justices Devan Ramachandran and Kauser Edappagath noted that PPE kits are priced at Rs 22,000 and even Kanji (rice porridge) is being given at Rs 1,300.

 The remarks were made after the private hospitals opposed a government decision to cap the price for treatment of COVID-19 at private hospitals.
 During the hearing, the State counsel informed the Court that the state government has issued an order in this regard.